jonwaldstein/blocks-for-eventbrite/readme.txt

 === Blocks for Eventbrite ===
 Contributors:      jonwaldstein
 Donate link:       https://www.paypal.com/paypalme/jonwaldstein
-Tags:              eventbrite, events, block
-Requires at least: 5.3
+Tags:              eventbrite, events, block, gutenberg, tickets Requires at least: 6.6
-Tested up to:      6.6
+Tested up to:      6.9
-Stable tag:        1.1.3
+Stable tag:        1.1.4
 Requires PHP:      7.0.0
 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-Gutenberg blocks that display eventbrite events.
+Display Eventbrite events with a modern design without importing them into WordPress.
+The embedded checkout integration allows visitors to register and pay without ever leaving your website.

 == Description ==

+**The simplest way to showcase Eventbrite events on your WordPress site.**

-Managing events on WordPress can be a challenge.
-These days we have many great solutions for managing our events outside of WordPress like Eventbrite.
-This plugin helps bridge the gap between the two platforms while retaining the great user interface and experience that Eventbrite provides.
+This plugin helps bridge the gap between WordPress and Eventbrite, while retaining the great user experience that Eventbrite provides.
+Your events live on Eventbrite where they belong — this plugin simply displays them with a beautiful, modern design.

+### Why Choose Blocks for Eventbrite?

+**🪶 Truly Lightweight**
+Unlike traditional event plugins, we don't create WordPress posts, custom tables, or complex database structures.
+Your events are fetched directly from Eventbrite and intelligently cached for blazing-fast performance.

+**🛒 Seamless Checkout Experience**
+Using Eventbrite's embedded checkout, visitors can register and pay without ever leaving your website (SSL required).
+No redirects, no friction — just conversions.

+**🎨 Beautiful Out of the Box**
+Modern card-based design with clean typography, subtle shadows, and smooth hover effects.
+Each event displays the image, date, venue, price, and a quick-details tooltip — all styled to look great on any theme.

+**⚡ Smart Caching**
+Events are cached using WordPress transients, refreshing every minute.
+Your site stays fast while always showing up-to-date event information.

+### Features

+* **Native Gutenberg Block** — Just add the block and paste your API key
+* **Embedded Checkout** — Let visitors register without leaving your site
+* **Event Status Filter** — Display live, draft, or all events
+* **Flexible Sorting** — Order by start date or event name (ascending/descending)
+* **Event Name Filter** — Show only events matching specific keywords
+* **Limit Events Displayed** — Control exactly how many events appear
+* **Custom Button Styling** — Match your brand with custom colors and text
+* **Date & Time Formatting** — Use WordPress formatting or customize your own
+* **Quick Details Tooltip** — Visitors can preview event summaries instantly
+* **Venue Information** — Automatically displays location details when available
+* **Live Editor Preview** — See exactly how your events will look while editing
+* **Translation Ready** — Fully internationalized for global sites
+* **No Database Bloat** — Zero custom posts, zero custom tables

-### Features:
+### Perfect For

-- Utilizes Eventbrite's *embedded checkout* experience meaning if your website is secure with an SSL, the sign up button will let users pay and/or signup without leaving your website.
-- Provides an event *status* selector to choose between live, draft, and all events.
-- Provides an *order by* selector to choose the order you would like your events to be displayed in.
-- Provides ability to change the *sign up* button color
-- Gives users ability to view event description summary by clicking *details*
-- Gives users ability to click on title and navigate to appropriate Eventbrite url
-- Saves events in WordPress cache (transients) every 1 minute upon page request.
+* Event organizers who manage events on Eventbrite
+* Businesses that host regular workshops, classes, or meetups
+* Nonprofits promoting fundraisers and community events
+* Anyone who wants events on WordPress without the maintenance headache

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/blocks-for-eventbrite` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to `/wp-content/plugins/blocks-for-eventbrite`, or install directly through the WordPress plugins screen
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen
+3. Create or edit a page/post and add the "Events Card" block from the Eventbrite category
-3. In gutenberg, add one of our blocks and insert your Eventbrite api token key in the block settings.
+4. Enter your Eventbrite API token key in the block settings panel
-4. Click 'Save Api Key`.
+5. Click 'Save Api Key' — if valid, you'll see your organization name confirmed
-5. If your api key is valid it will be saved to your block and your events will be displayed on the front-end of your site!
+6. Customize the display options to your liking
+7. Publish and watch your events appear beautifully!

 == Frequently Asked Questions ==

-= What are the requirements to use this plugin? = First, you need to have an Eventbrite account.
-This account should be an organizer that has permission to manage events.
-Then you just need to grab your api key so the block can fetch your events.
+= What do I need to use this plugin? =

+Just an Eventbrite account with organizer permissions.
+The plugin connects directly to your Eventbrite organization to pull your events.

-= Where do I get an api key? =
+= Where do I get an API key? =

-As long as you have an Eventbrite account you can get the api token key [here](https://www.eventbrite.com/platform/api-keys/):  https://www.eventbrite.com/platform/api-keys/
+Log into Eventbrite and visit [eventbrite.com/platform/api-keys](https://www.eventbrite.com/platform/api-keys/) to generate your private token.

+= Will this slow down my site? =

+No!
+Events are cached locally and only refreshed once per minute.
+Your pages load from cache, not from Eventbrite's servers on every request.

+= Does the checkout really work without leaving my site? =

+Yes — as long as your site has an SSL certificate (https://), visitors can complete their registration and payment in a modal overlay.
+No redirects needed.

+= Can I display events from multiple Eventbrite accounts? =

+Each block connects to one Eventbrite account.
+You can add multiple blocks with different API keys if needed.

+= Does this create posts or custom post types? =

+No. That's the beauty of this plugin — your WordPress database stays clean.
+Events are fetched from Eventbrite and displayed dynamically.

+= Can I filter which events are shown? =

+Absolutely.
+Filter by event status (live/draft/all), sort order, event name keywords, and limit the total number displayed.

+= Will this work with my theme? =

+The plugin uses a self-contained design that works well with most themes.
+The card styling is intentionally neutral to blend with various designs.

+= Is this plugin actively maintained? =

+Yes!
+The plugin is maintained and updated for WordPress compatibility.
+Check the changelog for recent updates.

 == Screenshots ==

-1. Eventbrite Event Card
+1. Event card block preview with many avialable settings
+2. Event card block displaying events on a website
+4. Embedded checkout modal for seamless registration

 == Changelog ==

+= 1.1.4: December 4, 2025 =
+* Maintenance: updated for WordPress 6.9 compatibility

 = 1.1.3: August 20, 2024 =
-* update: housekeeping updates and specify WordPress compatibility version
+* Maintenance update and WordPress 6.6 compatibility verification

 = 1.1.2: March 8, 2022 =
-* fix: set pageSize to a number
+* Fix: Page size parameter now correctly set as number type

 = 1.1.0: May 20, 2021 =
-* add: button text field to customize button text
+* New: Custom button text field
-* add: event number limit field to limit the number of events displayed
+* New: Event number limit to control how many events display

 = 1.0.10: April 12, 2021 =
-* fix: Replaced "grey" with "gray" in classnames
+* Fix: Corrected "grey" to "gray" in class names for consistency
-* fix: added active text states
+* Fix: Added active text states for better accessibility
-* fix: adjusted details link style to remove outline and make background transparent
-* add: added more css classnames to elements for users to customize elements
+* Fix: Details link now has transparent background and no outline
+* New: Additional CSS class names for easier custom styling

 = 1.0.9: April 11, 2021 =
-* fix: field labels and update readme
+* Improved field labels and documentation

 = 1.0.8: April 11, 2021 =
-* add: date and time formatting options
+* New: Date and time formatting options using WordPress standards

 = 1.0.7 =
-* fix: php error
+* Fix: Resolved PHP error

-1.0.6 =
+= 1.0.6 =
-* add: Internationalization
+* New: Full internationalization support

 = 1.0.5 =
-* change: get organization id from /v3/users/me/organizations/ endpoint
+* Changed: Now fetches organization ID from /v3/users/me/organizations/ endpoint

 = 1.0.4 =
-* fix: bring back name_filter after removing by accident
+* Fix: Restored name_filter functionality

 = 1.0.3 =
-* change: events api request to use /v3/organizations/id/events/ endpoint
+* Changed: Events API now uses /v3/organizations/id/events/ endpoint for better reliability

 = 1.0.2 =
-* add: name_filter to eventbrite settings to filter by event title keywords
+* New: Name filter to show only events matching title keywords

 = 1.0.1 =
-* fix: conditionally display venue details to prevent event from not displaying
+* Fix: Venue details now display conditionally to prevent rendering issues

 = 1.0.0 =
-* Release
+* Initial release

+== Upgrade Notice ==

+= 1.1.3 =
+Maintenance update confirming WordPress 6.6 compatibility.
+Safe to update.

+= 1.1.0 =
+New features!
+You can now customize button text and limit the number of events displayed.